-In 2014 Keep Dalton-Whitfield Beautiful hosted and facilitated several events including Christmas Tree and Electronics Recycling Day, Bulky Waste Roundup, Adopt-a-Mile cleanups, Composting Awareness Week, Ecumenical Earth Day, and environmental education sessions for children and adults.
+In 2015 Keep Dalton-Whitfield Beautiful’s volunteer board hosted and facilitated several activities including the annual Christmas Tree and Electronics Recycling Day, Composting Awareness Week, Adopt-a-Mile litter cleanups, Ecumenical Earth Day, Conasauga Watershed River Cleanup, and environmental education sessions for children and adults.

 About Keep America Beautiful, Inc.

 Keep America Beautiful is the nation’s leading nonprofit that brings people together to build and sustain vibrant communities.
 With a national network of community-based affiliates, we work with millions of volunteers who take action in their communities to transform public spaces into beautiful places.
 Through our programs and public-private partnerships, we engage individuals to take greater responsibility for improving their community’s environment.
 To learn how you can donate and take action, visit kab.org, follow us on Twitter, like us on Facebook, or view us on YouTube.